royam0820/BlogBuddy/replit.md

-# Mon Blog Magique - Architecture Guide
+# L'Entre-pote - Architecture Guide

 ## Overview

-Mon Blog Magique is a kid-friendly blog application built with Flask, designed for children and their parents to share stories and adventures.
+L'Entre-pote is a kid-friendly blog application built with Flask, designed for children and their parents to share stories and adventures.
 The application features a colorful, playful interface with French language support and emoji-rich categorization system.

 ## System Architecture